 My journey to discovering the value of a Wavewalk can be seen by clicking on the “All my other boats” link at the top of this page.
 My blog of my own and my customers’ fishing stories begins below.

-Even though he added a tiller extension, at high speed he was still getting some water splashing up and into the boat from the open space between the shaft of the motor and the cockpit.
+Since such short-shaft (S) motors are not standard for use with Wavewalk kayaks, at high speed he was still getting some water splashing up and into the boat from the open space between the shaft of the motor and the cockpit.

 Engineering is Bob’s background and here is how he solved the problem: